 Redeemer’s Financial Aid Policy and Process

-The processes of determining admission and financial aid are separate, and evaluations are completed via two different committees with the oversight of the Headmaster.
-In no case will a child be denied admission to the school because of implied, inferred, or demonstrated financial need.
-Because our resources are limited, however, we must allocate aid in accordance with the mission, philosophy, and expectations of the school.
+The processes of determining admission and financial aid are separate and evaluations are completed via two different committees with the oversight of the oversight of the Headmaster.
+In no case will a child be denied admission to the school because of implied, inferred or demonstrated financial need.
+Because our resources are limited, however, we must allocate aid in accordance with the mission, philosophy and expectations of the school.
 Therefore, not every child in need will receive an award.
 Financial Aid is reviewed annually based on a family’s financial situation.
 Families who experience extenuating financial circumstances may be given a special one-year financial arrangement.
 Tuition payments must remain current at all times to prevent dismissal or denial of re-enrollment.

 Financial Aid Process

-It is the policy of REA to retain any records, report cards, transcripts or re-enrollment contracts if tuition and fees are past due.
+It is the policy of REA not to release any records, report cards, transcripts or re-enrollment contracts if tuition and fees are past due.
 Re-enrollment contracts will not be accepted for the next year until all debts are cleared from the current year.
 If tuition becomes delinquent after re-enrollment, the student will be considered conditional until all debts are cleared from the previous year.
-The student's seat may be in jeopardy and filled with a new student.
+The student's seat may be in jeopardy and filled with a student from the waiting pool.

 In accordance with the practice found at the majority of independent schools, Redeemer Episcopal Academy considers a family’s contribution based upon the evaluation completed by the School and Student Service for Financial Aid (SSS).
-Information about this service can be found at https://nais.org/, and forms can be completed on-line.
-(Go to the “Families” section on the right size of the screen.”
+Information about this service can be found at https://sss.ets.org/, and forms can be completed on-line.
 In determining eligibility for financial aid, this service considers gross taxable income, liabilities, assets, family size and the number of children in tuition-charging schools.
 Built into the assessment is an allowance for basic necessities and taxes.
 The remaining funds are considered discretionary income eligible for investment in the child’s education.
 REA’s policy and procedure require submission of a family’s income tax forms including all schedules, W-2 forms, 1099 forms, form 4506, as well as a copy of the Parents’ Financial Statement (generated by SSS).
 REA may, after evaluation of submitted information, determine a different parent contribution from the SSS calculation.
 The committee will, for example, disallow depreciation and most losses on second homes and investment properties and hobby businesses.
 The committee also will consider the potential for income to be earned by a non-working parent who does not have small children at home.

 Once information has been received from SSS, the Financial Aid Committee will determine the financial aid award and payment schedule.
 A contract will be signed by both parties.